Although here we talk about Windows VPS servers, but this guide is helpful to anyone using any OS.

 First, confirm that the drive size is not right.
 As the following picture shows:

-Download the following Portable Partition Utility program, which is the best of its kinds and this version is FREE.
+Download the following Portable Partition Utility program, which is the best of its kind and this version is FREE.

 Extract the contents and click on ‘Partition Wizard’